Travel Management

 Once employees have submitted their expense report, there are usually several steps to follow in order to be reimbursed for their expenses.
 Here are the typical steps in the expense reimbursement process:

-1. Verification and validation: The company reviews the expense claim to ensure that it is complete, compliant with reimbursement policies and accompanied by the necessary supporting documents.
+Verification and validation: The company reviews the expense claim to ensure that it is complete, compliant with reimbursement policies and accompanied by the necessary supporting documentation.
 This may involve verifying amounts, authorized expense categories and internal policies.

 Reimbursement times may vary from one employer to another.
 However, typical reimbursement times for expense claims are between one and four weeks after the expense claim has been submitted.
 Some employers may also have specific policies regarding reimbursement times, which are communicated to employees.